openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 1. Always provide links to sources.
 If your notebook implements a model, link to the research paper and the source Github (if available).
-2. Only use data and models that have a license that permits usage for commercial purposes, and make sure to adhere to the terms of the license.
+2. Use only data and models with permissive licenses that allow for commercial use, and make sure to adhere to the terms of the license.
 3. If you include code from external sources in your notebook, or in files supporting your notebook, add the name, URL and license of the third party code to the licensing/third-party-programs.txt file